xbynet/markdown2html-cli/README.md

 ```
 then run:
 ```
 gulp tohtml
+#gulp watch #you can also use  gulp watch to write md with immedicately view on your browser
 ```
 now please see dist/index.html.  the source code of index.md is a demo article, the generated index.html look like below:

 ![](111.png)